LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 2 ](/Pictures/Figure2.png)

-The programming mode of the SAP-1 computer described by the authors is as follows:
+The programming mode of the SAP-1 computer described by the authors is as follows: \
 a.
-Move selector S2 to the PROG position to enter Programming mode, \
+Move selector S2 to the PROG position to enter Programming Mode, \
 b.
 The memory address to be modified is selected with switches S1, \
 c.
 Select with the S3 switches the Data that you want to be written to the memory at the previously set address, \
 d.
 Press button S4 to write the new value to memory, \